 The American Dental Association recommends that you replace your toothbrush every three to four months.
 Because all toothbrushes are made differently, and some will wear more quickly than others, it is important to be aware of when the bristles become frayed and worn.
 We also recommend using soft-bristled or electric toothbrushes to reduce the incidence of mechanical damage to teeth and gums.

 Periodontal disease, or gum disease, is a progressive condition caused by certain types of oral bacteria.
 These bacteria emit toxins, with results in infection of the gum tissue and deterioration of the bone supporting the teeth.
-To prevent gum disease from worsening regular office visits and periodontal treatments are recommended.
+To prevent gum disease from worsening, we recommend regular office visits and periodontal treatments.

-Silver fillings, known as “amalgam” are made up of a mixture of metals, allowing for the metal to expand and contract within the confined space it is filling.
+Silver fillings, known as “amalgam,” are made up of a mixture of metals, allowing for the metal to expand and contract within the confined space it is filling.
 This enables bacteria to enter the tooth once it has been filled.
-White fillings, known as “composites”, are often made of either plastic or glass polymers.
-The white coloring of these cosmetic fillings allow for the substance to look and feel just like your existing tooth structure.
+White fillings, known as “composites,” are often made of either plastic or glass polymers.
+The white coloring of these cosmetic fillings allows the substance to look and feel just like your existing tooth structure.